-- Our volunteer team will respond to your email with a link to sign up for an information session and a link to our mandatory online application.
-Information sessions are encouraged, but not required, for interns.
+- Our volunteer team will respond to your email and invite you to an information session, and will send a link to our online volunteer application.
+Information sessions are required for all volunteers and interns.

 - After your application is reviewed, you may be selected for a phone interview.

 - Next, you may be selected for a department-specific interview.
-This will take place at our Dallas office or over the phone.
+This will take place over the phone or Zoom.

 - If your background check and references are cleared, the volunteer team will work to schedule an intern orientation prior to your start day.